tiagofilipe12/GSoC17/notes/running_watermill.md

 # Running bionode-watermill

-## How can I run watermill on my custom pipeline?
+## How can I run bionode-watermill on my custom pipeline?

 In order to require bionode-watermill to run a custom made pipeline, one should follow these simple steps: